YM 1.1 - Open Government

 Jim Hacker: "Well, you answered all mine anyway."

-Sir Humphrey: "I'm glad you thought so, Minister."
+Sir Humphrey: "I'm glad you thought so, Minister." - Jim Hacker: "Who else is in this department?"

 Sir Humphrey: "Well briefly, Sir, I am the Permanent Under Secretary of State, known as the Permanent Secretary.
 Woolley here is your Principal Private Secretary, I too have a Principal Private Secretary and he is the Principal Private Secretary to the Permanent Secretary.
 Directly responsible to me are 10 Deputy Secretaries, 87 Under Secretaries and 219 Assistant Secretaries.
 Directly responsible to the Principal Private Secretary are plain Private Secretaries, and the Prime Minister will be appointing 2 Parliamentary Under Secretaries and you will be appointing your own Parliamentary Private Secretary."

-3. RealAudio Frank Weisel: "Did you know that Martin has got the Foreign Office, Jack has got Health, and Fred has got Energy."
+Jim Hacker: "Do they all type?" - Frank Weisel: "Did you know that Martin has got the Foreign Office, Jack has got Health, and Fred has got Energy."

 Annie Hacker: "Has anyone got brains?"